Concussion After Car Accident: What You Need To Know

 All too often, people fail to investigate whether a person has suffered a concussion after a car accident if he or she did not lose consciousness.
 Unfortunately, that’s a dangerous conclusion because there are many other signs and symptoms to alert the injured person and/or his or her family that this injury may have occurred.
 Headaches, confusion, slurred speech and loss of energy are all tell-tale signs.

 Missing a diagnosis is dangerous because if it is left untreated it could result in a dangerous – potentially deadly – collection of blood between the brain and the skull.
 Referred to as a hematoma, this collection of blood and the resulting pressure could damage the brain’s ability to function properly.
-Sadly, in some cases, the damage is permanent and the injured person never regains his or her pre-accident level of cognitive functioning.
+Sadly, in some cases, the damage is permanent and the injured person never regains his or her pre-crash level of cognitive functioning.

 Because any injury to the brain could have a lasting impact on your health and livelihood, it is vital to seek medical attention after any crash.